K. P. B. Hinduja College of Commerce

 K. P. B. Hinduja College of Commerce is a college in South Mumbai area of Charni Road, Mumbai, India.
 It was established in 1974 and has a student population of 6000 and 105 teachers.
 The college offers 25 courses from the higher secondary up to the doctorate level.
 It was founded by Parmanand Deepchand Hinduja, the founder of the Hinduja Group.

+Location

+The college campus is located in the locality of Charni Road and can be accessed by the station terminal.